joeroith/RStudio_Help/docs/index.md

 ## After Stat 1090

 ### Tutorials
 These are some tutorials that I have created for my more advanced classes.
-Feel free to look them over if you would like more technical information about R and RStudio.
+Feel free to look them over if you would like more  information about programming in R and RStudio.

 1. [Introduction to R: Part 1](IntroR1_F18.pdf)
 2. [Part 2](IntroR2.pdf)